ipfs/specs/src/unixfs.md

   - When the resulting `UnixTime` is larger than the targets range ( e.g. 32bit vs 64bit mismatch), implementations must assume the highest possible value in the targets range.
 In most cases, this would be `2038-01-19T03:14:07Z`.

+**Implementation guidance:**
+- When importing new data, implementations SHOULD NOT include the mtime field unless the user explicitly requests preserving timestamps
+  - Including mtime changes the root CID, causing unnecessary deduplication failures when timestamp differences are irrelevant
+- Implementations MUST be able to parse UnixFS nodes both with and without this field
+- When present during operations like copying, implementations SHOULD preserve this field

 ## UnixFS Paths